vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/03_THE_FIRST_ORDEAL.md

 employ.
 The enthusiasm of these people far exceeded their limitations.
 They had neither birth nor fortune to impress the imagination of the public.
-Wasudeo Balvant scarcely took note of the practical disappear- ance of the martial instincts of the race, the apathy and ignorance of the masses, the denationalisation of the classes, the sloth of the degenerate descendants of the old aristocracy.+++(4)+++ His attempts were doomed to
+Wasudeo Balvant scarcely took note of the practical disappear###ance of the martial instincts of the race, the apathy and ignorance of the masses, the denationalisation of the classes, the sloth of the degenerate descendants of the old aristocracy.+++(4)+++ His attempts were doomed to